 The Sunday morning coffee and a slow breakfast.
 Today at home and the last one like that for at least a month.
 Not that I complain.
 But the next month will be a non-stop, work, lectures and workshops in psychology that I took up as winter diversion, and a five-day non-stop city break in Paris.

-Below a shot I made on a summer Sunday morning in Paris of a cafe located somewhere near the Notre Dame.
-The arrangement is specific of Paris – the tables and chairs are set so that people can see what is going on in the street and just enjoy the day.
+Below a shot, I made on a summer Sunday morning in Paris of a cafe located somewhere near the Notre Dame.
+The arrangement is specific to Paris – the tables and chairs are set so that people can see what is going on in the street and just enjoy the day.

-The breakfast was French like, but more extensive that only a cup of coffee and a croissant (that is a quick French breakfast).
-The small hotel restaurant was arranged in the basement, in a very elegant French style.
-People working there worn clothing stylised a bit colonial like (at least to my impression).
+The breakfast was French like but more extensive that only a cup of coffee and a croissant (that is a quick French breakfast).
+The small hotel restaurant was arranged in the basement, in an exquisite French style.
+People working there worn clothing stylized a bit colonial like (at least to my impression).
 A male waiter, mince, and the female cook, a lady middle age, grande taille as you would say in French.
-For a moment I felt like in XIX century New Orleans.
+For a moment, I felt like in XIX century New Orleans.
 I even did not dare to speak English.
-Spontaneously switched to French (that I actually speak, but do not have a habit to use, somehow).
+Spontaneously switched to French (that I actually talk, but do not have a habit to use, somehow).

 It was one of those moments you do not need a camera to remember, one of very few today.
 A quiet Sunday morning in Paris.